thoughtbot/guides/README.md

 * Define two public methods: `self.enqueue` and `perform`.
 * Enqueue the job in `self.enqueue` [like this](http://goo.gl/C7e54).
 * Put background jobs in `app/jobs`.
-* Store IDs, not `ActiveRecord` objects for cleaner serialization.
-Re-find the `ActiveRecord` object in the `perform` method.
+* Store IDs, not `ActiveRecord` objects for cleaner serialization, then re-find the `ActiveRecord` object in the `perform` method.
 * Subclass the job from `Struct.new(:something_id)`.
 * Use [`Delayed::Job`](http://goo.gl/sRYju) for background jobs.